krateoplatformops-blueprints/azuredevops-provider-kog/README.md

 #### PipelinePermission operations

 - **Create**: You can create a `PipelinePermission` resource to grant permissions for specific pipelines to use a specific resource, such as `environment`, `queue`, etc.
-- **Update**: Updating is only partially supported, meaning that you cannot directly revoke permissions (change the `authorized` field to `false`) for existing authorized pipelines (see the [section below](#how-to-revoke-permissions) on how to revoke permissions for pipelines).
-You can only **add new authorized pipelines** in the `pipelines` array.
-You can also change permissions for all pipelines in the project by setting the `allPipelines` field to `authorized: true` or `authorized: false`.
+- **Update**: You can update the list of pipelines that have permissions to use the resource by updating the `pipelines` array in the `PipelinePermission` resource, or by changing the `allPipelines.authorized` field to `true` or `false`.
 - **Delete**: Deleting a `PipelinePermission` resource on the Kubernetes cluster will not revoke permissions for the pipelines on Azure DevOps, it will only remove the resource from the cluster and the controller will stop managing it.
-The Azure DevOps pipelines will still have the permissions granted by the `PipelinePermission` resource until you manually revoke them in the Azure DevOps UI (see the [section below](#how-to-revoke-permissions) on how to revoke permissions for pipelines).
+The Azure DevOps pipelines will still have the permissions granted by the `PipelinePermission` resource.
+Before deleting a `PipelinePermission` resource, you should manually revoke the permissions for the pipelines in the Azure DevOps UI or by updating the `PipelinePermission` resource to remove all pipelines from the `pipelines` array and set `allPipelines.authorized` to `false`.
-The choice is driven by the fact that Azure DevOps REST API allows to retrieve only the pipelines that are authorized, therefore the management of both authorized and unauthorized pipelines is not possible.

 #### PipelinePermission schema